OVERVIEW OF THE ROLE

 You will be required to attend any training relevant to your role in line with the Leeds Sport minimum deployment guidelines for volunteers.

-- Gryphons in the Community volunteers are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team
+- Gryphons in the Community volunteers are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team & the named on-site project lead for each intervention

 This programme is supported by kind donations from alumni and supporters via the Footsteps Fund.